 Convert Your Air Suspension To A Coil Spring Suspension.
 End Your Air Suspension Problems Forever...

 Strutmasters 2002-2009 GMC Envoy Rear Air Suspension To Conventional Suspension Conversion Kits are the perfect solution to your suspension problems.
-Designed to be very affordable, you can convert your factory suspension to use standard shocks/struts and coil springs for less than the price of replacing one electronic strut.
+Designed to be very affordable, you can convert your factory suspension to use passive shocks and coil springs for less than the price of replacing Original Equipment air springs.

 Air Suspension Conversion Kit Includes